Interested in selling your practice to Refresh Mental Health?

 What if I’m not ready to retire or leave?

 Your role is negotiable.
-There are many ways to make a deal and people can choose to leave completely or they can choose to:
+Owners can choose to eventually leave or they can choose to:

-- Stay on as a full or part-time employee or consultant
+- Stay on with the business (or the parent company) as a full or part-time employee

-- Keep in mind that you will likely be asked to stay in your current role for a transitional period anywhere from one month to one year and you will likely be asked to sign a non-compete agreement (which is standard business protocol)
+- Keep in mind that you will likely be asked to stay in your current role for a transitional period anywhere from a few months to a year and you will likely be asked to sign a non-compete agreement (which is standard sale of business protocol)

 Who can assist me with the sale process?

 It’s important to have a team of advisors including:

 - A strong accountant or CPA who will explain things like closing costs and taxes related to the sale

 - A corporate attorney, possibly one who specializes in mergers and acquisitions for smaller businesses in the healthcare services